bruklinas/JMeter-template/pluralsight-example/README.md

 ### Instructions how to launch the local application for testing
-- To execute the demo application for tests to use
+- To execute the demo application for tests to use:
   - extract all archives to your disk drive
   - run `java -jar demo.jar`
   - Or execute demo.bat (Windows) or demo.sh (Linux/Mac)